rhodyprog4ds/BrownFall21/_sources/assignments/10-optimize.md

   - optimize (2)
 * - ask releveant questions of the data domain and interpret results in context
   - process (2)
+* - use EDA techniques to examine the experimental results
+  - summarize (2), visualize (2)
 ```